LHHegland/if-llm-behavior-ontology/README.md

 ---

-### Appendix: Common IF-LLM Failure Modes with Sources and Examples
+### Appendix: Common IF-LLM Failure Modes with Examples and Sources

 This appendix contains detailed information about common instruction-following large language model (IF-LLM) failure modes with examples and sources.
 There is also a [summary of authoritative sources](#appendix-common-if-llm-failure-modes-works-cited).
-## IF-LLM Failure Modes with Examples and Sources

 * **Truthfulness & Knowledge Failures**